Annandale Water services

 |Road:||A74(M) at J16|

 MAP AND DIRECTIONS

 Sitting on the main route between Carlisle and Glasgow is this site built around a lake.
 Despite its deliberately rustic appearance, inside it offers the usual franchises.

-Catering: Costa, Hot Food Co. (seasonal opening), McDonald's, Costa Express, Krispy Kreme, Typhoo Shops: Top Gift, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Jackpot £500, Nature Trail, Picnic Area, Showers Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue
+Catering: Costa, Hot Food Co. (seasonal opening), McDonald's, Costa Express, Krispy Kreme, Typhoo Shops: Top Gift, WHSmith Main Amenities: Ecotricity electric vehicle charging point, Jackpot £500, Nature Trail, Showers Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue

 First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £24, or £26 to include a £10 food voucher.